sizeofvoid/libopeninput/doc/user/device-configuration-via-udev.rst

              device-specific quirks must go in to the :ref:`device-quirks` system.

-For information about older libinput versions, please see the documentation for your version avaialable in: https://wayland.freedesktop.org/libinput/doc/
+For information about older libinput versions, please see the documentation for your version available in: https://wayland.freedesktop.org/libinput/doc/